 E-GMP will allow HMG to offer Hyundai, Kia, and Genesis EVs with a system voltage of 800 volts and 350 kW rapid-charging support.

-The 7 will be previewed by a concept, which peeks out in the above teasers.
+The Ioniq 7 will be previewed by a concept first, which peeks out in teasers.
 Each of the Hyundai Ioniq EVs will have a design completely different design.
 Readers can see the large SUV’s concept version featuring a boxy body that gives it an upright stance and overall a very assertive character.
 There’s also a clamshell bonnet, full-width LED DRL stripe, and likely tall pixelated headlamps with an L-shape signature on the outer ends.
 The production version would be a three-row electric SUV (confirmed) likely with 6- and 7-seat seating options offering best-in-class knee room and headroom.

-According to a report from Carscoops, Hyundai plans to use a 100 kWh battery pack that can deliver a range of 300 miles (483 km) in the Ioniq 7.
-This range figure is probably a targeted EPA estimate for the U.S.-spec version, as the company revealed these details at a media event for the U.S.-spec Ioniq 5.
+As revealed by Hyundai during the launch of Ioniq 5 (reported by Carscoops), the company plans to use a 100 kWh battery pack that can deliver a range of 300 miles (483 km) in the Ioniq 7 (EPA-estimated).
 Drivetrain layout choices will include two-wheel drive and all-wheel drive, and the AWD configurations will have two motors producing a net power of 230 kW (313 PS/308 bhp).
+A ground clearance of more than 8 inches is expected for the Ioniq 7.

 Hyundai won’t be ready with solid-state battery technology for mass production before 2027.
 However, the company does plan to improve the energy density of its current Lithium-ion battery cells from early 600 Wh/L to mid-700 Wh/L in 2025.
-The Ioniq 7 would be among the first models to benefit from the new version of Lithium-ion batteries.
+The Ioniq 7 would be among the first models to benefit from the new version of Lithium-ion batteries, which are sourced from SK Innovation – Hyundai’s partner for EV battery packs over ten years now.

 On the charging front, the Ioniq 7, like the 5, will be capable of at least 350 kW (800V) fast charge thanks to the onboard system, which supports 400V and 800V without the need for additional adapters.
 In this setup, 80 percent charging time is just 18 minutes, an experience similar to refueling.